 - (a) Required Items.
-The following items are required to file a new case: - (1) a complaint, petition, or other originating document; - (2) unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se.

-(b) Patent, Trademark, and Copyright Cases.
-In addition to the items listed above, a party filing a patent, trademark, or copyright case or claim must:

-- (1) complete the appropriate report using Form AO-120 or Form AO-121, available on the court's website; - (2) after obtaining a deputy clerk's signature, file the report; - (3) deliver the report to third parties as directed by the form; and - (4) update the report and the filing as required.

-(c) Social Security Cases.
-Plaintiffs asserting only a claim under 42 U.S.C. § 405(g) must, no later than the time the complaint is served, provide the plaintiff's full name and social security number by e-mail to USAMT.SSAClerk@usdoj.gov or by hand or by postal service to SSA Clerk, U.S. Attorney's Office, 2601 2nd Ave.
+The following items are required to file a new case: - (1) a complaint, petition, or other originating document; - unless the originating document is a petition for writ of habeas corpus, payment of the full amount of the filing fee or a motion to proceed in forma pauperis pursuant to 28 U.S.C. § 1915(a); and - (3) a civil cover sheet, unless the plaintiff or petitioner is proceeding pro se. - (b) Patent, Trademark, and Copyright Cases.
+In addition to the items listed above, a party filing a patent, trademark, or copyright case or claim must: - (1) complete the appropriate report using Form AO-120 or Form AO-121, available on the court's website; - (2) after obtaining a deputy clerk's signature, file the report; - (3) deliver the report to third parties as directed by the form; and - (4) update the report and the filing as required. - (c) Social Security Cases.
+Plaintiffs asserting only a claim under 42 U.S.C. § 405(g) must, no later than the time the complaint is served, provide the plaintiff's full name and social security number by hand or by postal service to SSA Clerk, U.S. Attorney's Office, 2601 2nd Ave.
 North, Suite 3200, Billings, MT 59101.
 The case will proceed under L.R.
 78.2.

-This new subsection incorporates Standing Order DLC-34 ¶ 1.